 - Serving suggestions: Ketchup or Yogurt tahini sauce

 - If you don't have pomegranate molasses, you can skip it

-- Bake directly on a baking sheet without parchment paper to ensure the Arayes crisp up evenly
+- If you don't have an oven rakc, bake directly on a baking sheet without parchment paper to ensure the Arayes crisp up evenly